phuongdang15694/MLProject/README.md

  Like LDA, Quadratic Discriminant Analysis (QDA) is another generative model that assumes that each class follows a Gaussian distribution.

 The only difference is the class-specific variances are different.
+=> QDA does not assume constant covariance matrix across classes

 We use function `qda()` (from package `MASS`) to train dataset with QDA